inaos/inac/doc/manual.md

 ##### The setup phase

 Use _INA_BENCH_SETUP_ to define the setup phase.
-This phase is destined to run common setup code for series.
+This phase is destined to run common setup code for series, setting scale label and precision.

 `INA_BENCH_SETUP([benchmark name])`